 He served as Imam in Damascus from 1981 to 1989 and was then invited to the United States to lecture in various Islamic Centers.
 He was Imam of the Islamic Society of Baltimore, Maryland from 1989 to 1993, founded An-Nur Institute for Islamic Studies and Arabic Language in Baltimore in 1993, co-founded An-Nur Mosque in Carney, Maryland and was the Imam from 1995 to 1997.
 Currently he is President of the Islamic Affairs Council of Maryland, based in Baltimore.

 Since moving to Baltimore in 1989, he has been heavily involved with interfaith work, both nationally and internationally, promoting better understanding between Muslims and other Faith Traditions.
-Among the recent seminars and conferences he has participated in are:

-Currently CECF provides religious & cultural training, consultation, and orientation services for the international exchange students and staff of the U.S. Department of State's sponsored Youth Exchange Study Program, "YES Program" in the USA.
-Imam Arafat is the convener of three annual youth leadership and interfaith conferences, "Better Understanding for a Better World" (BUBW) in Orlando, San Diego, and Baltimore.
+Imam Arafat is the Founder and President of Civilizations Exchange and Cooperation Foundation (CECF).
+This non-profit organization functions as an umbrella to bring people together for exchanges aimed at creating a better world that promotes peace and cooperation.
+Currently, CECF provides religious and cultural training, consultation, and orientation services for the international exchange students and staff of the U.S. Department of State's sponsored Youth Exchange Study Program (YES Program)in the USA.
+Imam Arafat is the convener of three annual youth leadership and interfaith conferences, Better Understanding for a Better World (BUBW) in Orlando, San Diego, and Baltimore.

-As of January 2005, Imam Arafat began conducting programs on "Islam in America" through the International Speakers Program of The United States Department of States in Chad, Niger, Mauritania, Ethiopia, Tanzania, Kenya, Morocco, Egypt, Jordan, Bahrain, Saudi Arabia, Qatar, United Arab Emirates, Yemen, Philippines, Indonesia, Thailand, Malaysia, Maldives, Spain, Austria, Czech Republic, Switzerland, Iceland, Belgium and India.
+As of January 2005, Imam Arafat began conducting programs on Islam in America through the International Speakers Program of the United States Department of State in more than 25 countries.